M-ichae-l/documents_test/docs/en/source/ambd_sdk/source/getting_started/getting_started.rst

 \ |image5|\

-KM4 project For KM4 project, if the terminal contains “km4_image2_all.bin” and “Image manipulating end” output message, it means that the image has been built successfully, as below shows.
+KM4 project For KM4 project, if the terminal contains "km4_image2_all.bin" and "Image manipulating end" output message, it means that the image has been built successfully, as below shows.